canadaduane/vscode-notes/README.md

 If you mention another `*.notes` file, it will be underlined and become a link.
 To follow the link, use the vscode `cmd+click` standard feature.

+If the notes file you'd like to link to contains spaces, you can use "double quotes" to indicate the spaces should be included in the hyperlink.

 Cross-linking only works with files relative to the current project workspace (you must have a project/folder open for links to work).

 ## Configuration